-If the behaviour continues, the Headteacher will write to the complainant explaining that their behaviour is unreasonable and ask them to change it.
+If the behaviour continues, the Headteacher will write to the complainant under the Dealing with Abusive Parents Policy, explaining that their behaviour is unreasonable and asking them to change it.
 For complainants who excessively contact the school causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
+Where necessary, all communication with the complainant may be terminated.